microsoft/msbuild-lab323-declarative-agent/lab/exercise-1-build-agent.md

 ### Update the action for the agent

-Next, define the action for your agent by opening the actions.tsp file.
+Next, you will define the action for your agent by opening the actions.tsp file.
 You’ll return to the `main.tsp` file later to complete the agent metadata with the action reference, but first, the action itself must be defined.
+For that open the file `actions.tsp`.

 The placeholder code in `actions.tsp` is designed to search for open issues in a GitHub repository.
 It serves as a starting point to help newcomers understand how to define an action for their agent like action’s metadata, API host url and operations or functions and their definitions.
 You will replace all this with repair service.